 Born and raised in Kentucky, after spending my graduate training in the Northeast, I was ready to return to the warmer weather and sunshine of the South.

 Due to this desire, I completed my APA accredited pre-doctoral internship at Western Carolina University in Cullowhee, NC and completed a post-doc at Friendly City Psychology in Harrisonburg, VA.
-I am happy to be living in a warmer climate and have enjoyed calling the Friendly City home for the last few years.

-I continue to grow and hone my therapeutic approach by participating in advanced training.
-As of Fall 2024, I am participating in the Integrative Psychoanalytic Couple Therapy training program through the Institute for Clinical Social Work, a psychodynamic graduate institute in Chicago, under the direction of Dr. Carla Leone, Dr. Arthur Nielsen, and Dr. Karen Bloomberg.
+I’ve completed a certificate in Psychoanalytic Couple Therapy through the Institute for Clinical Social Work, a psychodynamic graduate institute in Chicago, under the direction of Dr. Carla Leone, Dr. Arthur Nielsen, and Dr. Karen Bloomberg.
 I also continue to study with the Training and Research in Intersubjective Self Psychology (TRISP) Foundation in New York, NY.
 I am always seeking continuing education as a life-long learner, and as someone who is passionate about providing meaningful and effective psychotherapy.

 My approach